-The most significant countries in which the Company operates are Mexico and Colombia, as described in Appendix S.05.02.01.
+The most significant countries, in which the Company operates, in addition to Spain, are Mexico and Colombia, as described in Appendix S.05.02.01.

 A.1.2.
 Business and/or events that have occurred over the reporting period that have had a material impact on the undertaking